Friend221/dash-roadmap/README.md

 <br /><a name="f14">14</a>: X11 hashing, quorum selection, sha/crypto transaction processing and other common functions available via custom hardware allowing for higher network security and higher transaction support
 <br /><a name="f15">15</a>: System requires highly interconnected second-tier network with co-located ethernet handoff.
 VPS co-location should be suffient for first evo release.
 <br /><a name="f16">16</a>: Upgrade to 5MB blocks doesn't require specialized hardware.
 <br /><a name="f17">17</a>: Base two log-linear growth model, based on mathematically model of crypto-sphere economy and historical growth of the space.
-<br /><a name="f18">18</a>: Base two growth model of block sizes beyond this
+Also possible base two growth model of block sizes beyond this
-<br /><a name="f19">19</a>: Easy to remember way of seeding wallets
+<br /><a name="f18">18</a>: Easy to remember way of seeding wallets
-<br /><a name="f20">20</a>: Internal budget-based investments to create low nanometer / high quality ASIC hardware which offers bleeding edge advantage to the market, cutting out any ability for private investment to gain large advantage over other miners.
+<br /><a name="f19">19</a>: Internal budget-based investments to create low nanometer / high quality ASIC hardware which offers bleeding edge advantage to the market, cutting out any ability for private investment to gain large advantage over other miners.
-<br /><a name="f21">21</a>: State transitions are calculated to be (200*73*10)*500000/576 bytes, per block, increasing blocksize by 807291 bytes each block, 17% of the total blocksize.
+<br /><a name="f20">20</a>: State transitions are calculated to be (200*73*10)*500000/576 bytes, per block, increasing blocksize by 807291 bytes each block, 17% of the total blocksize.
-<br /><a name="f22">22</a>: Tier-2 conceptually is able to handle much larger block propagation, due to having much higher quality network connections.
+<br /><a name="f21">21</a>: Tier-2 conceptually is able to handle much larger block propagation, due to having much higher quality network connections.
 We plan on having large farms of co-located servers, eventually connected using ethernet hand-off.
 Masternodes located in the same facility can be used for local syncing, allowing more rapid propagation of blocks to catch new servers up.
 Tier-1 remains permissionless, but also becomes vastly more expensive.
 Processing of blocks uses custom hardware, allowing for us to process transaction/transition signatures in a parallelized way.
-<br /><a name="f23">23</a>: 868 transactions per block, if assumed 1 transaction per day, per user (lots of assumptions // we need more data).
+<br /><a name="f22">22</a>: 868 transactions per block, if assumed 1 transaction per day, per user (lots of assumptions // we need more data).
 (5TX/SEC + 2TS/SEC)
-<br /><a name="f24">24</a>: Second-generation Evolution wallets are software based wallets which expand the object schema to allow internal wallet-to-wallet custom relationships for custom applications such as allowing businesses to have custom wallets for their application.
+<br /><a name="f23">23</a>: Second-generation Evolution wallets are software based wallets which expand the object schema to allow internal wallet-to-wallet custom relationships for custom applications such as allowing businesses to have custom wallets for their application.
 This will allow streamlined applications with easy to use features within subsets of the whole dash economy.
-<br /><a name="f25">25</a>: DashDrive object writes require fees for each object written to the system.
+<br /><a name="f24">24</a>: DashDrive object writes require fees for each object written to the system.
 The system is designed to use an initial burn of coins, which create a small credit that is tracked in the system, debits are introduced for each operation that is done in relation to Evolution.
-<br /><a name="f26">26</a>: Using specialized state transition for maintenance functions Each component of masternode will run redundantly under a load balancer to allow for individual component failure without causing a cascade which creates an outage
+<br /><a name="f25">25</a>: Using specialized state transition for maintenance functions Each component of masternode will run redundantly under a load balancer to allow for individual component failure without causing a cascade which creates an outage
-<br /><a name="f27">27</a>: Using third party API keys, allowing user to setup keys in settings then use from wallet seamlessly without ever leaving Dash.
+<br /><a name="f26">26</a>: Using third party API keys, allowing user to setup keys in settings then use from wallet seamlessly without ever leaving Dash.
-<br /><a name="f28">28</a>: By leveraging dapi and third party tools, we can deploy addons and a marketplace, which allows custom third party services to integrate directly in the wallet such as debit/credit cards and fiat bank account support
+<br /><a name="f27">27</a>: By leveraging dapi and third party tools, we can deploy addons and a marketplace, which allows custom third party services to integrate directly in the wallet such as debit/credit cards and fiat bank account support